hestiacp/hestiacp-docs/cli_commands/commands.rst

 **change domain ssl certificate**

-**Label**:   `hestia`

 **Options**: `USER` `DOMAIN` `SSL_DIR` `[RESTART]`

-The function changes SSL domain certificate and the key.
+This function changes SSL domain certificate and the key.
 If ca file present it will be replaced as well.

 *******************************************************************